-- Mastiff Shotgun (Unique) - Pump-action shotgun with chamber-fed reloading and a powerful eight-pellet fully-horizontal spread.
-4 shots per "magazine", 20 shots total.
+- Mastiff Shotgun (Shotgun) - Semi-automatic shotgun with chamber-fed reloading and an eight-pellet fully-horizontal spread.
+Originally a Legendary weapon prior to Season 5.

 - P2020 (Light) - Semi-automatic handgun.
 Can equip the Hammerpoint Rounds attachment for increased damage to unshielded opponents.

 - Wingman (Heavy) - Double-action revolver with high stopping power.
 Cannot use Barrel Stabilizer attachments.
 Can equip the Skullpiercer Rifling attachment for increased headshot damage or the Quickdraw Holster attachment for improved weapon swap speed, aiming speed, hip-fire recoil.

 - Optics - Sights and scopes that improve magnification while aiming down the sight.
 While most common scopes can be used on any weapon, rarer ones can only be used for certain weapons (such as Sniper scopes, which can only be used for SRs).
 Certain scopes include variable zooming (allowing players to change magnification by pressing Sprint while aiming), while legendary scopes offer threat highlighting (showing enemies with a red highlight, even through smoke).